All Episodes

 It's pouring rain down here, so I guess it's all right.

-Um anyway, you were talking about Trump, and I know you're talking about Ali, but all he always used to say, you know, about Joe Fraser, what whatever, how ugly he was.
+Anyway, you were talking about Trump, and I know you're talking about Ali, but Ali always used to say, you know, about Joe Fraser, whatever, how ugly he was.

 That was the way he said ugly.

-And uh by doing that, you know, judges like the Spanish judge you were talking about with uh Donald Trump, you know, the the everything is relative now.
+And by doing that, you know, judges, like the Spanish judge you were talking about with Donald Trump, you know, everything is relative now.

-So they'll judge on how they feel, and not necessarily by whether set precedent of you know a long time ago or following the constitution or whatever.
+So they'll judge on how they feel and not necessarily by what has set precedent of, you know, a long time ago or following the Constitution or whatever.

-Yeah, there this this notion of putting everyone into a group and presuming that they're gonna have the opinion that they have because they are they're in that group was not something that Donald Trump invented.
+Yeah, this notion of putting everyone into a group and presuming that they're going to have the opinion that they have because they're in that group was not something that Donald Trump invented.

-In fact, it's kind of the thing that he sort of railed against, which so I I don't know that anybody should be all that shocked when he takes advantage of doing it uh himself.
+In fact, it's kind of the thing that he sort of railed against, which, so I don't know that anybody should be all that shocked when he takes advantage of doing it himself.

 I think had Trump initially pointed out that the judge hearing the Trump University case has a long history of liberalism, was a member of La Raza, that it might have communicated the point better.